whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Systems.md

 ---

+#### Systems

+[Smart Gift AI](https://corti.ai) - SmartGift AI is a giving platform driven by artificial intelligence that personalises gift recommendations bas…

+2023-05-05T23:52:07.238Z

+#ai

+---

-### Systems
+#### Systems

 ![](https://assets-global.website-files.com/5a0da7a5be982900010f0a48/6419fd39fee3e8572ee1cad4_DISCO-opengraph-Law-Better.png)

-[Kombine.ai](https://csdisco.com) - By skillfully combining various tools and APIs, you can unleash the potential of AI integrations and easily de...
+[Kombine.ai](https://csdisco.com) - By skillfully combining various tools and APIs, you can unleash the potential of AI integrations and easily de…

 2023-05-05T23:52:07.238Z